 Preheat the oven at maximum temperature.
 Allow enough time for the oven to stay at maximum temperature for at least 15 min before cooking the focaccia.

-About one hour before dinner, knead the dough briefly, roll it and transfer into an oiled pizza pan.
+About one hour before dinner, transfer the dough into an oiled pizza pan and stretch it with the tips of your fingers into a 1/2 inch thick pie.
 I generally lightly coat the pan with ½ olive oil and ½ sunflower oil.
-Again, place the pan in a draft-free place, cover with a tea towel and let it rise until doubled in bulk, about 1/2 an hour.
+Again, place the pan in a draft-free place, cover with a tea towel and let it rise an additional 1/2 an hour.

 Distribute the mozzarella, onions and chopped sage leaves over the focaccia dough.
-Drizzle with 1-2 tablespoons evo oil , season with salt and freshly ground black pepper and bake for 8 min or until golden below and around the sides.
+Drizzle with 1-2 tablespoons evo oil , season with salt and freshly ground black pepper and bake until golden below and around the sides, 8 to 12 minutes.
+The cooking time will vary depending on your oven, the hotter the better.

 For my daughter, who likes everything plain, I make mini focacce (pizzette) sprinkled with olive oil, rosemary and salt.
 Once cooked, I freeze them in individual bags so they are handy to bring to school for a mid morning snack.